Monday, August 2, 2010

 The Spotted Coralroot is the most common of all the species in North America, though one other species, the Early Coralroot, is found also in Europe and is very common there.
 In its two varieties, the Spotted Coralroot is found in Alaska, across Canada from British Columbia to Newfoundland, and across most of the United States with exception of Kansas, Oklahoma, Missouri, Arkansas, Louisiana, Alabama, Mississippi, and Florida.

 The later flowering and more common variety is Corallorhiza maculata var. maculata.
-It is easily distinguished by the side lobes of the lip which are parallel.
-The stem color and flower color vary from tan to red.
+It is easily distinguished by the side lobes of the lip which are parallel and by the shape of the flowers which are more cupped than the other variety.
+The stem color and flower color vary from tan to red in both varieties, though with var. maculata the color red is more common in our experience.

 The other variety, Corallorhiza maculata var. occidentalis, the Western Spotted Coralroot, is really misnamed, since it ranges as far as eastern Canada and the eastern United States and as far south as Virginia.
-It is distinguished by a lip with a wider, almost circular, mid-lobe.
+It is distinguished by a lip with a wider, almost circular, mid-lobe and more open flowers than the first and more common variety.

 There is also a third variety of Corallorhiza maculata, variety ozettensis, but this variety is so unusual and so rare that I'll post it as a separate article.